-Emergency Phones are yellow posts with a blue light and are located throughout Housing.
+Emergency Phones are yellow posts with a blue light and are located throughout the housing complex.
 These non-dial phones are directly linked to the University Police and may be used in the event of an emergency.

 Lost Keys and Lock Outs

-If a resident has lost their keys, they must immediately report it to the Housing Services Office to ensure the safety and security of the resident’s apartment.
+If a resident has lost their keys, they must immediately report it to the the Office of Housing and Residence Life to ensure the safety and security of the resident’s apartment.
 Lost keys may result in a charge of up to $88.

-If you are locked out during normal business hours, contact the Housing Services Office.
+If you are locked out during normal business hours, contact the Housing and Residence Life Office.
 If it is after 5 p.m. or on the weekends, call the Resident Assistant on duty at 323-343-4807.

 Forgetting your keys and getting locked out more than three times during the academic year may result in disciplinary action and charges.
 Fees per academic year are as follows:

 |Up to three||No charge|

 The Public Safety Police Station is located on the south end of campus (north end of Lot 1).

 If you would like to contact the Police Station or Public Safety, call 323-343-3700.